This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Steroid medicine: These eyedrops help decrease eye inflammation.
 Use as directed.

 - Pain medicine: You may be given medicine to take away or decrease pain.
 This medicine may be eyedrops or a pill.
 Do not wait until the pain is severe before you take your medicine.
 Pain medicine can make you dizzy or sleepy.
-Prevent falls by calling a caregiver when you want to get out of bed or if you need help.
+Prevent falls by calling a healthcare provider when you want to get out of bed or if you need help.